sullis/hbc-tech-blog/_posts/2016-10-07-where-to-find-our-team-in-october.md

 - john coghlan
 ---

-Here's where to find Gilt and HBC Digital this month:
+Here's where to find HBC Tech this month:

 * Oct 11 - Dana Pylayeva, Agile Coach, is leading a Product Discovery Game Workshop at the Agile/Lean Practitioners Meetup - [RSVP](https://www.meetup.com/agile-lean-practitioners/events/234297424/)
 * Oct 13 - Sophie Huang, Product Manager, is on the "From Downloads to Daily Active Users" panel at the 🍕🍺📱 (Pizza + Beer + Mobile) Meetup - [RSVP](https://www.meetup.com/Pizza-Beer-Mobile-NYC/events/234006779/)